 We all know about cavities, but what are they?
 Cavities are essentially holes caused by acid that can occur in baby teeth or permanent teeth (adult teeth).
 This acid is created through the bacteria that are found in your mouth.
 When the acid is left on your teeth, it attacks the outer surface of the tooth enamel and over time, the acid wears down the teeth, causing a cavity.

 For older adults, they are at greater risk of developing tooth-root decay.
 As our gums recede, the roots of the teeth are at risk of exposure to plaque.
 Cavities should not be ignored as it will not go away on it’s own unless taken care of by a dentist.
 When the affected tooth is left untreated, cavities can cause more problems such as:

 If you suspect that you have a cavity, you’re probably experiencing some of these symptoms.

-Cavities are a common dental problem that affect adults and children alike.
-They start off as small fillings, but left untreated they can cause tooth decay and other serious problems if left to swell.
-As soon as you notice tooth sensitivity, pain, discomfort or holes in your teeth, call your Fairview Dentist as soon as possible to have it get checked out, and avoid invasive treatments.
+Cavities are a common dental problem that affects adults and children alike.
+They start as small fillings, but they can cause tooth decay and other serious problems if left untreated.
+As soon as you notice tooth sensitivity, pain, discomfort or signs of cavities in your teeth, call your Fairview dentist as soon as possible to have it get checked out, and avoid invasive treatments.